connorjs/nx-polyglot-example/README.md

 ### `ci` target

-The `ci` target exists as the root target.
+The `ci` target exists in the root project.
 It defines the targets that are run as part of the CI build.

 ### `codegen` target